North Korea reopens border hotline as Trump boasts of 'bigger' nuclear button

 North Korea regularly threatens to destroy South Korea, the United States and Japan, and says its weapons are necessary to counter U.S. aggression.
 The United States stations 28,500 troops in the South, a legacy of the 1950-53 Korean War.

-(Additional reporting by Joyce Lee in Seoul, and Philip Wen in Beijing; Editing by Paul Tait and Nick Macfie)
+(Additional reporting by Joyce Lee in Seoul, Philip Wen in Beijing and David Brunnstrom in Washington; Editing by Nick Macfie and James Dalgleish)